GT-RIPL/L2C/README.md

 ```

 ### Acknowledgments
-This work was supported by the National Science Foundation and National Robotics Initiative (grant # IIS-1426998).
+This work was supported by the National Science Foundation and National Robotics Initiative (grant # IIS-1426998) and DARPA’s Lifelong Learning Machines (L2M) program, under Cooperative Agreement HR0011-18-2-001.